-So how does the forthcoming ban affect you?
+So let's look at how the forthcoming ban affects you.

-To avoid the most serious effects of climate change, carbon emissions will have to drop to net zero by 2050.
-The government has signed a legally binding contract to reach this target.
+To avoid the most serious effects of climate change, carbon emissions have to drop to net zero by 2050.
+The government has signed a legally-binding contract to reach this target.

-To reach the goal, the government will have to cut emissions from cars and transport.
+To reach the goal, the government will have to cut emissions from cars and transport in general.

-What will happen to my petrol or diesel car?
+What will happen to petrol and diesel cars after 2030?

-According to the Society of Motoring Manufacturers and Traders, the average life span of a car is nearly 14 years, so, if you’ve just bought a car then there isn't really much cause for alarm.
+According to the Society of Motoring Manufacturers and Traders (SMMT), the average lifespan of a car is nearly 14 years.
+So, if you’ve just bought a car then there’s no cause for alarm.

 Companies are rolling out scrappage schemes across the UK for high-emitting vehicles.
 Most offer money off a newer car that's less polluting.

 For example, Mazda is offering up to £4,000 off a new model if your car is registered before 31 December 2011.

 Electric vehicles may become more affordable, too, with £582 million in grants being made available to make them cheaper to buy.